DoctorKhan/The-Human-Experiment-Book/src/20_part_control/19_human_engine_conquest.md

 Dr. Chen looked around the room.
 "But here's what terrifies me most.
 This shows that **The Reges** are capable of technological evolution and strategic adaptation.
 They're not a static, historical threat.
 If they're still influencing human systems..."

 He didn't need to finish the thought.
 The implications hung heavy in the air.

+## The Age of Kings: A Self-Perpetuating System

+*Dr. Vasquez stepped back from the evidence boards, the full picture now clear.*

+*"What we're looking at isn't just ancient conquest," she said.
+"It's the birth of a new form of power—the **Age of Kings**.
+The genius of the **Reges** wasn't just in creating the ideology, but in transferring it to human hands."*

+*Dr. Chen nodded.
+"The Age of Heroes required direct divine presence.
+But the Age of Kings is self-sustaining.
+Human rulers now compete to prove their divine mandate through conquest and control.
+The system runs itself."*

+*"And that's why it's lasted 4,000 years," Dr. Morrison added.
+"Every generation of kings has to prove their legitimacy by outdoing their predecessors.
+The ideology doesn't just survive—it evolves and intensifies."*

+*Dr. Petrov looked at the timeline.
+"From Bell Beaker warlords to Sintashta chariot kings to Pharaohs to Caesars to modern nation-states... it's the same pattern.
+Human kings claiming divine authority, proving it through conquest, and passing the system to the next generation."*

+*"The **Reges** created the perfect virus," Dr. Vasquez concluded.
+"A form of power that reproduces itself by convincing each new generation of rulers that they are the chosen agents of divine will."*

 ## The Modern Relevance